Sound8th-A

 • Amplifies sound

-The pinna acts as a funnel.
-It collects sound waves from the environment and directs them into the ear canal to start the hearing process.
+The pinna acts as a funnel to collect sound waves from the environment and direct them into the ear canal.

 • Their suits are too thick